jonathasgabriel/gobarber-frontend/README.md

 # gobarber-front
 A complete application for scheduling and managing beauty services

 This frontend is implemented in  **React.js** and consumes the GoBarber API available at [gobarber-backend](https://github.com/jonathasgabriel/gobarber-backend).
-This client is intended for use by providers only.
+This client is used by providers only.
+The react-native mobile application is used by customers and is available at [gobarber-mobile](https://github.com/jonathasgabriel/gobarber-mobile).

 ## features
 Providers are able to: